-Symptom / Error FRU / Action in Sequence The indicator incorrectly remains off or on, but system runs correctly.
-Sub card System board The battery power status indicator blinks from green, yellow, to orange.
+Symptom / Error FRU / Action in Sequence Indicator incorrectly remains off or on, but system runs correctly.
+Reseat the LCD connector on the DC-DC card.
+LCD cable assembly DC-DC card System board The indicator incorrectly remains off or on, but system runs correctly.
+Reseat the DC-DC card.
+DC-DC card System board The battery power status indicator blinks from green, yellow, to orange.
 Check that a correct battery is installed.
-Battery pack System board The battery indicator does not turn on when the battery is installed.
+Reseat the inverter cable.
+Battery pack DC-DC card System board The battery indicator does not turn on when the battery is installed.
+Reseat the inverter cable.
 Battery pack System board